natalie-kate/Haunted/TESTING.md

    - Toggle menu dropdown was going behind header text so added z-index: 1.
 Dropdown menu was moving the content below down which didn't look nice so changed position to absolute which I found by playing with devtools.
-    Also in mobile it was taking up alot of real estate so decreased font-size and line-height.
+    Also in mobile it was taking up a lot of real estate so decreased font-size and line-height.
    - Found one of the new badges on the True Stories was going into the second line between screen sizes 980 to 1030 so changed font size from 75% to 55% for the h3's only.
    - Iphone 5 footer content not contained, reduced size of icons and font-weight of span.
 Media query wrote to increase again on bigger screens.
    - Footer was still escaping for galaxy fold so added in a media query for screens less than 350px.
-   - On ipad Pro there wa a gap below hero image on landing page and About header.
+   - On ipad Pro there was a gap below hero image on landing page and About header.
 Changed positioning of background image that was in media query from top to bottom.
    - Hero image and header image looking pixelated where the xsmall version is being used.
 Have changed back to small will change again if I find a solution as will effect my performance scores.
+Solution: Added in media query for screens smaller than 450px (majority of mobiles) to use the xsmall versions of the main images.
+Looks pixelated on devtools but fine on phones themselves.
 Similarly the small version is looking pixelated on screens above 1000px so have changed to original image at this point.
    - Testing on mobile when realised that the read more button wasn't working.
 After two and a half hours of going back the stack overflow example and playing about in code pen, realised I had put the input and label in its own div so that i could apply bootstrap classes to it for positioning.
 So after playing about with it put the input and label along with the hidden stories in one big div and applied the bootstrap col class directly to the label.
-  - On mobile after cicking the "Show me more awesome stories" button, there should be another button to share your experiences.
+  - On mobile after clicking the "Show me more awesome stories" button, there should be another button to share your experiences.
 Realised this was not appearing on mobile as wasn't included within the hidden-stories row div.
 Moved the closing tag.
   - Realised that on some of the mobile devices, start of the about section couldn't be seen upon loading,